thinkinglabs/docker-packer/README.md

 All images contain:

 - `jq`: for parsing the optional manifest file produced by Packer
-- `make`: for when using a Makefile to bootstrap Packer
+- `make`: for using a Makefile to bootstrap Packer

 ## Supported tags